dougeby/IntuneDocs/InTuneDocs/deploy-use/windows-10-policy-settings-in-microsoft-intune.md

 You can choose from two policy types:

 - **Custom policy**: Use the Microsoft Intune **custom policy** for Windows 10 and Windows 10 Mobile to deploy OMA-URI (Open Mobile Alliance Uniform Resource Identifier) settings that can be used to control features on devices.
-Windows 10 makes many settings available through the [Policy Configuration Service Provider (Policy CSP)](https://technet.microsoft.com/itpro/windows/manage/how-it-pros-can-use-configuration-service-providers).
+Windows 10 makes many CSP settings available, for example, the [Policy Configuration Service Provider (Policy CSP)](https://technet.microsoft.com/itpro/windows/manage/how-it-pros-can-use-configuration-service-providers).
 - **General configuration policy**: Use this policy type when you want to select settings from the built-in list that's supplied with Microsoft Intune.

 ## Custom policy settings